Course Descriptions IME

 MEE445 Control Systems [3-0, 3 cr.]
 This course covers control system design of mechanical systems, emphasis on thermal, fluid, and motion, systems under feedback control, and classical control topics, including lap-lace transforms, system modeling, stability theory, and practical applications to professional practice.
 Prerequisites: GNE333 Engineering Analysis I; Concurrent with MEE442 Mechanical Vibrations.

 MEE446 Control Systems Lab [0-3,1 cr.]
 The Control Systems lab provides experiential training of the methods used in modeling, analysis, simulation, and control of engineering systems.
 Students will design and implement controllers using modern Instruments and software.
-Concurrent with MEE445 Control Systems.
+Prerequisites: MEE391 Instrumentations and measurements; concurrent with MEE445 Control systems.

 MEE491 Seminar on Contemporary Issues in MEE[2-0,2 cr.]
 This is a seminar course covering contemporary issues in Mechanical Engineering.
 Students are asked to research contemporary subjects in the field and present findings to the class.
 Prerequisites: Third year standing.